Practicing passive range of motion exercises can be extremely helpful for individuals with quadriplegia.

 All these hip and knee ROM exercises should have the patient lying down.

-- Knee Circles: Bend one knee so that the upper portion of the leg is facing up and there’s a 90° angle.
-Then, rotate the knee in circles.
+- Hip Circles: Bend one knee so that the thigh is perpendicular to the mat/bed and there’s a 90° angle with the knee.
+Then, rotate the hip in circles by holding and moving the thigh.
 The bigger the circles, the better the hip movement.

 - Foot Claps: The legs should be straight.
 Pull one to the side, creating separation between the feet until there’s slight resistance.
 Then, bring your feet back together.

-- Knees to Chest: With one hand on the upper leg and the other on the foot, bend one knee so that it ‘s reaching towards the chest.
+- Knees to Chest: With one hand on the upper leg just above the knee and the other on the foot, bend one knee so that it‘s reaching towards the chest.
 Then, bring the foot back to the other leg and straighten the knee.

-- Ankle Rotations: Put one hand on the ankle to stabilize the leg and the other hand on the foot.
+- Ankle Rotations: Put one hand just above the ankle to stabilize the leg and the other hand on the foot.
 Then move the foot in circular motions.

 - Toe Curls: bend the toes in towards the sole and bring them back out to normal.